Travel in Austria

 The Story of the People’s Theater

-The Volkstheater, which means “People’s Theater,” was built in 1889 (20 years after the construction of the Habsburgs’ theater).
-The construction of the theater was carried out following a request from the city’s residents who wanted a theater for themselves, not just a royal theater for the elite.
-The construction of the theater was initiated by the poet Ludwig Anzengruber and Felix Fischer.
+The Volkstheater, meaning “People’s Theater,” opened in 1889, twenty years after the Habsburgs’ theater.
+Residents of the city requested its construction because they wanted a theater for themselves, not just a royal theater for the elite.
+The project was initiated by the poet Ludwig Anzengruber and Felix Fischer.

-The theater was built by the two architects Ferdinand Fellner and Hermann Helmer, who also built the German theater in Hamburg.
+Architects Ferdinand Fellner and Hermann Helmer, who also designed the German Theater in Hamburg, built the theater.
 The motifs the architects used reflect their affection for an artistic style that combines historical elements.

 The “People” in People’s Theater